All4Biodiversity: improving our natural reserves

 In the Netherlands, road verges are mown annually with hay removal.
 Mowing prevents the encroachment of woody plants, thereby preventing succession to other vegetation types and providing safety for road users.
 Although mowing primarily occurs for road safety and road stability, mowing also provides opportunities for biodiversity and nature.

 This management has developed a huge network of species-rich grasslands sheltering a range of plants, insects and small mammals.
-As partner of the All4Biodiversity programme, Rijkswaterstaat has teamed up with Wageningen University & Research (WUR) to find out which type of management can both accommodate the effects of climate change on road safety and recover the loss of plant- and insect biodiversity in our roadside verges.
+As partner of the All4Biodiversity programme, Rijkswaterstaat teamed up with Wageningen University & Research (WUR) to find out which type of management can both accommodate the effects of climate change on road safety and recover the loss of plant- and insect biodiversity in our roadside verges.

 The effects of climate change and mowing regimes on biodiversity and ecosystem services in road verges were studied with four complementary approaches, analysis of available data, field experiments, drought experiments and integration of the results.
-Recently we published an article about the results of the analysis.

 Analysis of the data showed that biodiversity of plant species in road verges has declined since 2004 and small species, especially forbs and short lived species, have been replaced by taller species, especially grasses.